omeka/omeka-s-enduser/docs/modules/mapping.md

 Each item will display as a marker on the map.
 Markers which are close together will display as a cluster circle, with a number indicating how many items share that location.
 As you zoom in, these clusters may break open.

 Clicking on a marker will open a label for that marker.
-If you have not added a label or media for the marker, it will simply say "view item."
+If you have not added a label or image for the marker, it will simply say "view item."
 If you have added a label, it will show the label, as well as representative media and a link to the media if the marker has one.

 Item mapping marker with label only:
 ![](../modules/modulesfiles/mapping-publicLabel.png)

-Item mapping marker with label and media:
+Item mapping marker with label and image:
 ![](../modules/modulesfiles/mapping-publicLabelImg.png)

-Item mapping marker with no label or media:
+Item mapping marker with no label or image:
 ![](../modules/modulesfiles/mapping-publicNoLabel.png)

 ### Timeline Public view